Arrived July 24th, 2020.

-This is a brand new coffee project called Creativa Coffea District and Forward is thrilled to be amongst a select few globally offering these coffees.
+This is a brand new coffee project called Creativa Coffee District.
+Forward is thrilled to be amongst a select few, globally, offering these coffees.
 You could be one of the first in the WORLD to have this coffee on the menu.

 N21 is a 50kg lot.

 Part of this lot has been booked by Rogue Wave Coffee in Edmonton, Alberta.